ebzgr/utility-divergent-tree/README.md

 1. Fit separate causal forests for YF and YC using `econml.dml.CausalForestDML`
 2. Estimate τF and τC for all observations
-3. Categorize into 4 region types based on effect signs
+3. Categorize into 4 region types based on effect signs (see region types above)
 4. Train `sklearn.tree.DecisionTreeClassifier` to predict region types

-**Region types**:

-- Region 1: τF > 0, τC > 0
-- Region 2: τF > 0, τC ≤ 0
-- Region 3: τF ≤ 0, τC > 0
-- Region 4: τF ≤ 0, τC ≤ 0

 **Usage**: